-21.06 The Company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.
+20.06 The Company offsets tax assets and liabilities if and only if it has a legally enforceable right to set off current tax assets and current tax liabilities and the deferred tax assets and deferred tax liabilities relate to income taxes levied by the same tax authority.

-22 Revenue from operations
+21 Revenue from operations

-Rupees in
+Particulars Rupees in Lakh

-March 31, 2022 March 31, 2021
+March 31, 2021 March 31, 2020

+Operations and maintenance income 4.705.4.4

+Finance income on financial assets 4,705.14 2,153.59

-3,602.45 4,705.14 3,161.53
+3,161.53 3,623.26

-6,305.89 7,866.67
+Total 7,866.67 5,776.85

-2,703.44 6,305.89

-a) Effective April 1, 2018, the Company adopted Ind AS 115 " Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of April 1, 2018.
-In accordance with the cumulative catch-up transition method, the
+a) Effective April 1, 2018, the Company adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of April 1, 2018.
+In accordance with the cumulative catch-up transition method, the comparatives have not been retrospectively adjusted.